Siuumanth/MARVEL/Level-2-/level2.md

 ## TASK 8: Web Scraping and Automation

-Selenium is an **open-source framework** for automating web browsers.
-It is primarily used for **automated testing** of web applications, but it can also be used for tasks like web scraping and browser automation.
+Selenium is a tool used for **automated testing** of web applications, but it can also be used for tasks like web scraping and browser automation.
 Selenium works by sending commands to a web browser, instructing it to perform tasks like clicking a button, entering text in a form, or navigating through a page.

 For this task, I ran tests in 2 websites, `expedia and skyscanner`, which didn't work too well.
 Then, I tried on `Google flights`, which after hours of testing, seemed perfect, because of its easy UI.